AdamSlack/latentEntityModels/notes/statisticalEntityTopicModels.md

 ## Abstract

-The purpose pf news articles are to convey info
+The purpose of news articles are to convey info

 Summarising relationships is hard